Annis Gillie: Awards and honours

 Gillie received the Order of the British Empire (OBE) in 1961, and was promoted to Dame Commander of the Order of the British Empire (DBE) in 1968.

 She was awarded an honorary MD degree by the University of Edinburgh in 1968.

 Personal life

 In 1930, Gillie married Percy (Peter) Chandler Smith, an architect.
 His architectural practice was destroyed during the war.
-Together they had a daughter and a son.
+Together they had a daughter, who also went into medicine, and a son.

 Later in life Smith was diagnosed with multiple sclerosis and depended much on Gillie in his later years.
 Smith died in 1983.

 Gillie died at her home in Bledington, Oxfordshire on 10 April 1985, aged 84.